Skip to content

 Panelist

 Dr. Tony Fantana is the Global Regulatory Affairs, Innovation and Technology Lead at Eli Lilly.
 He is passionate about creatively solving unmet medical needs through innovative technology solutions.
 Trained at Harvard Medical School, Dr. Fantana held roles of increasing responsibility, driving innovation and organizational change.
 At Lilly, he started Digital Health and patient-centric blood sampling, and twice won Top 100 Innovator Award.
-Recognized as an expert in digital health and enabling better data at lower patient burden, Dr. Fantana served as a Visiting Professor at Massachusetts General Hospital and Brown University, and as a healthcare startup CEO.
+Recognized as an expert in digital health and enabling better data at lower patient burden, Dr. Fantana served as a Visiting Professor at Massachusetts General Hospital and Brown University, and as a health care startup CEO.

 Genzen_headshot